elribonazo/uaito/docs/@uaito.huggingface.Class.HuggingFaceONNX.md

 `Promise`\<`ReadableStreamWithAsyncIterable`\<`Message`\>\>

-A promise that resolves to a readable stream of messages.
+A promise that resolves to a readable stream of `Message` objects.

 #### Overrides